Magnolia

 Common Issues and Troubleshooting:

-• Yellowing Leaves: Often due to poor drainage or nutrient deficiencies.
-Ensure soil is well-drained and consider adding a balanced fertilizer.
+• Yellowing leaves may indicate poor drainage or nutrient deficiencies.
+Ensure well-draining soil and apply a balanced fertilizer in early spring.

 History and Folklore